Do employee perks actually work or is it all a fad?

 - After-work/lunchtime drinks

-It's important to remember this distinction, particularly when those selling employee perks utilise statistics such as (found on one of the better-known perk-focussed brands):
+It's important to remember this distinction, particularly when those selling employee perks utilise statistics.
+For example, this one, found on one of the better-known perk-focussed brands):

 Do employee perks work or are they the emperor's new(ish) clothes?